Mjolnir-Studio/Mjolnir-Launcher/README-eng.md

 ## Which languages will Mjolnir Launcher support?

-Currently, only two major languages are supported: English and Chinese (traditional)
+Currently are support: English , Chinese (traditional) and Chinese (simplified)

-For the traditional Chinese part, the team will not make a traditional Chinese version until the English version has obtained a completeness!
-Please forgive me.